philippeback/amber-kickstart/README.md

 6. Point your browser to:

          http://localhost:4000
    The Helios IDE will show.
 If it doesn't, make sure your browser isn't blocking popup windows.
+As of April 2014 *SUnit* and *Help* cannot be activated in the launch pad.
+However you can access *SUnit* in the old IDE.
-   For some reason the old IDE does not work and thus the command to open it has been commented out in *index.html*.
+   In some cases bringing up the old IDE does not work.

 Note: These instructions are similar to http://docs.amber-lang.net/overview/installing.html